Jul 12, 2020

 SAC 250 - Career Exploration

-How to plan, establish, change a career.
+How to plan, establish, and change a career.
 The process of deciding on a career and implementing career goals, assessment of values, interests and skills plus their relationship to occupations.
 Analysis of the labor market needs, identification of employers and sources of occupation information, the means of securing employment through proposals, resumes, applications and job interviews.
 Supportive small group atmosphere.
 Class activities include discussion, speakers, testing, and individual counseling within career development theory.

 3 Class Hours